LSSTDESC/pz_data_challenge/docs/index.rst

 ::

-   # Check status of your local git clone by running git status.
-And Make
+   # Check status of your local git clone by running git status, and make
-   # sure that you are on the branch submit/{submission_name}
+   # sure that you are on the branch submit/{submission_name} and do not
-   # and do not have any files added or modified
+   # have any files added or modified
    git status

    # Add your files to git
-   git add .github/workflows/submit_example.yaml requirements_example.txt tests/test_example.py
+   git add .github/workflows/submit_example.yaml
+     requirements_example.txt
+     tests/test_example.py

    # Commit your files to your branch:
-   git commit -m "Submitting {submission_name}" .github/workflows/submit_{submission_name}.yaml requirements_{submission_name}.txt tests/test_{submission_name}.py
+   git commit -m "Submitting {submission_name}"
+     .github/workflows/submit_{submission_name}.yaml
+     requirements_{submission_name}.txt
+     tests/test_{submission_name}.py

    # Push your commit
    git push --set-upstream origin submit/{submission_name}

-   # Pushing to git should give you a URL that you can visit to create a pull request, for example
+   # Pushing to git should give you a URL that you can visit to create a
+   # pull request, for example:
    #   https://github.com/LSSTDESC/pz_data_challenge/pull/new/submit/example
-   # Visit that URL and create a pull request, then add the 'submission' label to the PR
+   # Visit that URL and create a pull request, then add the 'submission'
+   # label to the PR.
-   # Finally, make sure that the github action validating your submission succeeds and fix any issues
+   # Finally, make sure that the github action validating your submission
+   # succeeds and fix any issues.

 Submission aids
 ---------------